TexasFayette CountyCourt Process

 What to Bring to Court

-• Court summons: The document that notified you of your court date.
+• Court summons: The official document that notifies you of your court date and time.

-• Any documentation: Any relevant documents related to your case, such as bail receipts, witness statements, or medical records.
+• Any documentation: Any documents relevant to your case, such as police reports, witness statements, or medical records.

-• Professional dress code: Dress respectfully.
-Avoid wearing shorts, tank tops, or clothing with offensive graphics.
+• Professional dress code: Dress in a professional and respectful manner.
+Avoid wearing casual clothing such as shorts, t-shirts, or tank tops.
 Business casual attire is generally appropriate.

 Local Court Procedures